Meal & Rest Periods In California

-- 10-minute rest periods for shifts lasting from 3.5 hours to 6 hours in length
+- 10-minute rest periods for shifts lasting from three and a half hours to six hours in length

-- Two 10-minute rest periods for shifts lasting from 6 hours to 10 hours
+- Two 10-minute rest periods for shifts lasting from six hours to 10 hours

-- And so on, according to 4-hour increments as indicated in the law
+- And so on, according to four-hour increments as indicated in the law

 Learn About Your Rights From An Employment Attorney

 Find the information you need to recover the wages you are owed and to retain the representation you require to protect your rights.
-Contact Diefer Law Group, P.C. today.
+Contact Diefer Law Group today.